malvag/distributed-ml-bench/README.md

 tf.saved_model.save(multi_worker_model, model_path, signatures=signatures)
 ```

-Now we have updated the training script so we should rebuild the image and re-train the model.
+Now we have updated the training script, we should rebuild the image and re-train the model.

 Next, we will use KServe for inference service.
 [KServe](https://www.kubeflow.org/docs/external-add-ons/kserve/kserve/) enables serverless inferencing on Kubernetes and provides performant, high-abstraction interfaces for common machine learning (ML) frameworks like TensorFlow, PyTorch, etc. [Refer](https://kserve.github.io/website/0.11/modelserving/v1beta1/tensorflow/).

-We create an [InferenceService](https://kserve.github.io/website/0.11/get_started/first_isvc/#run-your-first-inferenceservice) yaml which specifies the framework tensorflow and storageUri that is pointed to a saved tensorflow model.
+We create an [InferenceService](https://kserve.github.io/website/0.11/get_started/first_isvc/#run-your-first-inferenceservice) yaml, which specifies the framework tensorflow and storageUri that is pointed to a saved tensorflow model.

 ```yaml
 apiVersion: "serving.kserve.io/v1beta1"